oslabs-beta/fflow/README.md

 - Light and Dark Theme based on OS Preferences and Manual Toggle
 - Delete Project to restart project
 - Clear current canvas to restart nesting in a component
-- Live preview and add to your JavaScript code
+- Live preview in code editor with the ability to edit or add code to your JavaScript, HTML, and CSS files
+- File tree switch between React components
-- Export your code with webpack to instantly setup your project
+- Export your code files with webpack to instantly setup your project
+- Terminal initializing to the either powershell.exe or zsh based on the user's OS, so the user can navigate to their exported files and launch their app
 - Localstorage sync
 - Canvas outline when HTML tag or Component is dragged over it